Does Apple really protect you from advertising surveillance?

 Table included in France Digitale's complaint, supposed to show a distortion of competition.

-As already seen, personalized tracking and advertising within the same App or several Apps from the same company is considered legitimate by Apple, this practice is not the simple act of Apple but also of Google, Facebook, Twitter, etc. France Digitale therefore speaks of “affiliated companies”, Apple partners who would conspire together to track you down.
+As already seen, personalized tracking and advertising within the same app, or several apps from the same company, is considered legitimate by Apple.
+This practice is not specific to Apple: it is also used by Google, Facebook, Twitter, etc. France Digitale therefore speaks of “affiliated companies”, Apple partners supposedly conspiring together to track you.

-Apple's explanations of its advertising program are however very clear, there is no transmission or sharing of personal data with third parties:
+Apple's explanations of its advertising program are nonetheless very clear: there is no transmission or sharing of personal data with third parties:

 Apple does not share or transmit your personally identifiable information to third parties.